5 tips to help you recover more easily from a flood, fire or other natural disaster

 3. Evaluate your insurance.
 Your current policies may not give you adequate protection.
 “Floods and earthquakes aren’t always covered under traditional homeowners’ policies,” Steuer says.
-The majority of flood policies are sold by the National Flood Insurance Program, with an average annual premium of about $700.
-Flood damage to your car—an often overlooked potential risk—can be part of your auto insurance’s optional comprehensive coverage, notes Steuer.
+The majority of flood policies are provided by the National Flood Insurance Program, with an average annual premium of about $700.
+Flood damage to your car — an often overlooked potential risk — can be part of your auto insurance’s optional comprehensive coverage, notes Steuer.

 4. Establish a source of ready cash.
-Even with insurance, disaster-related out-of-pocket costs—including unplanned living expenses if you’re displaced for a time—can be high.
-To bolster your emergency savings, you might talk with your advisor about potentially taking out a flexible line of credit such as a home equity line of credit (HELOC).
+Even with insurance, disaster-related out-of-pocket costs — including unplanned living expenses if you’re displaced for a time — can be high.
+To bolster your emergency savings, you might talk with your advisor about potentially opening a flexible line of credit such as a home equity line of credit (HELOC) you can tap in the event of an emergency.
 Or you could consider obtaining a line of credit secured with other assets, such as your investments.
 “These lines of credit can be a lower-interest cushion that prevents your having to dip into retirement and investment accounts,” says Patrick Bitter, senior credit and banking product manager at Bank of America.

-Tip: Consider establishing access to a line of home equity line of credit (HELOC) in advance.
-Another option to consider: your advisor can often quickly help you set up a line of credit secured by your investments.
+Tip: Consider establishing access to a HELOC before you need it.
+Another option to consider: Your advisor can often quickly help you set up a line of credit secured by your investments.

 Tip: Keep a schedule of bill payments in your go-bag so you can avoid late payment fees and interest charges, which can harm your credit score.